 If you need clients here and now, try direct messages, it always works.
 But don’t send SPAM!
 Always put VALUE first and make some attractive offers instead of just flogging your services.

 Besides, LinkedIn has a bunch of advertising options, allowing you to demonstrate your posts or photos to more viewers.
-Use them if you want to grow your audience in the limited time.
+Use them if you want to grow your audience in a limited time.

 LinkedIn for photographers is still somehow considered terra-incognita.
 However, if you utilize it effectively, you’ll get a serious competitive advantage.
 How come?
 Well, the competition will be way lower than in Instagram or Pinterest, thus giving you a real chance to get noticed by corporate clients.